 Harness provides a comprehensive feature set for user and user group management.

 User: A Harness User is any individual registered with Harness with a unique email address.
-You can add/remove users manually or via automated user provisioning integrations using Okta SCIM, Azure AD SCIM, OneLogin SCIM and just-in-time SAML.
+You can add/remove users manually or via automated user provisioning integrations using Okta SCIM, Microsoft Entra ID SCIM, OneLogin SCIM and just-in-time SAML.
 Additionally, these users can authenticate into their Harness account using one or more of the following mechanisms, as allowed by the Account Administrators.

 - Username & Password